 - Your car payment: You cannot tote five kids in a compact car.

 - Your food and clothing bills: Hand-me-downs only take you so far.
-And of course there are all the activities kids do, from sports clubs to music lessons.

 13. Don’t keep up with the Joneses

 Why should marketing experts determine how you live?
 Champagne tastes on a Kool-Aid budget will translate into debt that might keep you from ever retiring.